problame/mail2pushover/README.md

 To actually receive push notifications when new mail arrives, add the following line to your `.qmail-<username>` file

 	/usr/local/bin/python2.7 /path/to/mail2pushover.py --config /path/to/config.json

+##Include in maildrop filter (mailfilter)

+If you're using a maildrop script to filter your email, e.g. for spam, you can also send pushes for mails passing certain tests by sending mail2pushover a CC.

+	PUSHCMD = "| /usr/local/bin/python2.7 /path/to/mail2pushover.py --config /path/to/config.json"

+	if (<your filter>)
+	{
+		...
+		cc "$PUSHCMD"
+		...
+	}